mttschltz/kittythinks/content/historical-diets.md

 > 1. Roast all the ingredients lightly and grind in a mill.
 > 2. Now mix with **milk** **or wine** into a cake.
 > 3. This can be eaten wet or let dry.

+The traditional grain for the Romans was emmer (hulled wheat) and spelt.

+Like the Greek's barley, emmer made a simple porridge, called _puls_, which was evidently popular.

 ## Middle Ages